Vladimir Putin opens door to stay on as Russia's president | DW | 10.03.2020

 In order for this to happen, Russia's citizens would need to support the constitutional changes, and the country's Constitutional Court would need to rule that resetting term limits would not be against Russia's constitution.

-He also hinted he would serve out his current term, which is set to expire in 2024.
+He also indicated he would serve out his current term, which is set to expire in 2024.

+"Together, regardless of all other matters, we have managed to do a lot to make the country stronger," he said.
+"I'm convinced that we will do much more good together — in any case until 2024, and then we will see."